Kevin Doran: Contraception

-COVID-19 vaccination
+COVID-19

 In an article for The Irish Catholic in January 2021, Doran warned that lives would be lost if significant numbers refused to take the COVID-19 vaccine.
 One of the most outspoken pro-life voices in the Catholic Church in Ireland, he insisted that "[vaccination], as an aspect of preventive medicine, is recognised and encouraged by the Catholic Church as an essential element of the mission of healthcare professionals".

+In July 2021, Doran defied government advice by advising priests in the Diocese of Elphin to proceed with celebrating the sacraments of First Communion and Confirmation.
+In an article for the Irish Independent on 30 July, he opined that the mission of the church could not be put on hold indefinitely.
+This prompted a response from the then-Taoiseach, Michéal Martin, who questioned whether it was "too much to ask" for adherence to public health advice, adding that he didn't "approve of any unilateral breaching of regulations no matter what quarter they come from".

 Assisted suicide

-Doran was reportedly banned from Twitter in February 2021 for tweeting his opposition to assisted suicide and euthanasia, but following a review, it was reported on 23 February that access had since been restored.
+Doran was reported to have had his Twitter account temporarily restricted on 22 February 2021, after he Tweeted on 31 January his opposition to efforts to legalise assisted suicide in Ireland.
+However, by 23 February, the Tweet was restored and restrictions on Doran's account were removed.